Tales of Aria: Day 1 Blitz Decks

 Alex Truell is the editor for the Rathe Times.
 Alex is a casually competitive player overseeing the growth of a Flesh and Blood scene in Ripon, WI.
 Alex is a player who cares about the competitive environment, but doesn't have to live in it; an optimist who loves the game, but can take a step back to critique it; and a deckbuilder who revels in novelty.

-Kevin Brayer (@Hannibal in Discord circles) is an author for the Rathe Times and has been playing Flesh and Blood since the release of Crucible of War.
-A Software Developer living in the US, he is a competitive player with a background in MTG.
-He loves putting time into mastering archetypes and is looking to make his mark by bringing everyone's favorite Arknight into the competitive scene.
-Kevin is excited to give back to the community by sharing his insight, humor, and love of all things Demonastery.
+Kevin Brayer is an author for the Rathe Times and has been playing Flesh and Blood since the release of Crucible of War.
+He is a competitive player with a background in MTG, and spends his time honing his Runeblade skills.
+He enjoys giving back to the community by sharing his insight, humor, and love of all things Demonastery.

 Browse by tag